 The new college was named Volunteer State Community College, and this was approved by the board on July 2, 1970.
 Ground breaking ceremonies for the first four buildings were held on November 5, 1970.
 Pending completion and occupancy of the initial campus facilities in early 1972, temporary operations were located in the Cordell Hull Hotel building in Gallatin.
 Utilizing the hotel and the educational facilities of several Gallatin churches, the College began instruction in the fall of 1971 with 581 students.
 In 1972, the General Assembly established the Tennessee Board of Regents as the governing board for the State University and Community College System, at which time the central control of the College transferred from the State Board of Education to the Regents System.

 Volunteer State has experienced phenomenal growth in enrollment, curricula, staff, program, public service, facilities, and quality, into this, the thirty-fourth year of its operation.
 The main campus of Volunteer State now comprises sixteen buildings, and the Volunteer State campus at Livingston continues to grow in every aspect as well.
 Numerous off-campus operations extend the College's instruction and public service roles throughout its multi-county area.
 Since its 1971 inception through academic year 2010-2011 more than 134,000 people have attended the College.

 Volunteer State Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the Associate Degree and certificates.
-Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, or call 404-679-4500, at http://www.sacscoc.org for questions about the accreditation of Volunteer State Community College
+Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, call 404-679-4500, or visit http://www.sacscoc.org for questions about the accreditation of Volunteer State Community College.